 In some cases, tonsillitis can be triggered by other factors, such as allergies, irritants like cigarette smoke, or a weakened immune system.
 Identifying the cause of tonsillitis is crucial for determining the appropriate treatment and preventing complications.

 The treatment for tonsillitis depends on the cause of the infection, whether it is viral or bacterial.
-For viral tonsillitis, treatment typically focuses on managing symptoms and providing relief.
+To kill viral tonsillitis bacteria, treatment typically focuses on managing symptoms and providing relief.
 This may include:

 If the tonsillitis is caused by a bacterial infection, a healthcare professional may prescribe antibiotics, such as penicillin or amoxicillin.
 It is essential to complete the full course of antibiotics as prescribed, even if symptoms improve before the medication is finished, to ensure the infection is fully treated and prevent complications.